-Real gross domestic product(GDP) increased at an annual rate of 3.2 percent in the first quarter of 2019, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the fourth quarter of 2018, real GDP increased 2.2 percent.
-The increase in real GDP in the first quarter reflected positive contributions from personal consumption expenditures (PCE), private inventory investment, exports, state and local government spending, and nonresidential fixed investment.
-Imports, which are a subtraction in the calculation of GDP, decreased.
-These contributions were partly offset by a decrease in residential investment.
+Real gross domestic product(GDP) increased at an annual rate of 2.0 percent in the second quarter of 2019, according to the "second" estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 3.1 percent.
+In the previous “advance estimate,” the increase in real GDP was 2.1 percent.
+The revision primarily reflected downward revisions to state and local government spending, exports, private inventory investment, and residential investment that were partly offset by an upward revision to personal consumption expenditures (PCE).
+Imports which are a subtraction in the calculation of GDP, were unrevised.

 The full press release can be found via the link below.

-Next release is Wednesday, April 10, 2019, for the March 2019 Consumer Price Index.
+Next release is Thursday, September 12, 2019, for the August 2019 Consumer Price Index.

 Total nonfarm payroll employment rose by 164,000 in July, and the unemployment rate was unchanged at 3.7 percent, the U.S. Bureau of Labor Statistics reported today.
 Notable job gains occurred in professional and technical services, health care, social assistance, and financial activities.

 The change in total nonfarm payroll employment for May was revised down by 10,000 from +72,000 to +62,000, and the change for June was revised down by 31,000 from +224,000 to +193,000.
 With these revisions, employment gains in May and June combined were 41,000 less than previously reported.
 (Monthly revisions result from additional reports received from businesses and government agencies since the last published estimates and from the recalculation of seasonal factors.)
 After revisions, job gains have averaged +140,000 per month over the last 3 months.